-The BUI information contained in this section was originally developed based on information in the BUI Blueprints developed by the extensive list of stakeholders as described in Section 3.
+The BUI information contained in this section was originally developed based on information in the BUI Blueprints developed by the extensive list of stakeholders as described in Section 4.
 Using the Blueprints as a basis, AOC coordinators and leaders refined the BUI removal target interpretations, articulated BUI removal strategies, and developed the management actions needed to achieve removal of each BUI.

-The removal strategies and management actions selected for the 2013 RAP update were intended to represent the remaining work that is necessary to delist the AOC.
-Significant work contributing to BUI removal was done in the SLRAOC between 1978 and the publication of the 2013 RAP Update on infrastructure upgrades, habitat restoration projects, and protection efforts, as follows:
+The removal strategies and management actions selected for the 2013 RAP update were intended to represent the remaining work that is necessary to delist the SLRAOC.
+Significant work contributing to BUI removal was done in the SLRAOC between 1978 and the publication of the 2013 RAP Update on infrastructure upgrades, habitat restoration projects, and protection efforts.
+Some examples of significant work include:

-- Infrastructure Upgrades: - Creation and expansion of the Western Lake Superior Sanitary District (WLSSD) - Upgrades to the City of Superior wastewater treatment plant - Municipal efforts to control inflow and infiltration to prevent wet weather overflows - Habitat Restoration and Remediation Projects - Sturgeon stocking and spawning habitat restoration in the St. Louis River, followed by young-of-the year observations - o Restoration of Tallas Island at the mouth of Knowlton Creek - Piping Plover habitat enhancement, maintenance, monitoring and outreach at Wisconsin Point and Schafer Beach - Clough Island conifer restoration, invasive species control, and aquatic/terrestrial condition assessment - Baseline sampling, surveys, or studies of benthic macroinvertebrates, avian species, aquatic plants, and contaminant bioavailability
+- Infrastructure Upgrades: - Creation and expansion of the Western Lake Superior Sanitary District (WLSSD) - o Upgrades to the City of Superior wastewater treatment plant - o Municipal efforts to control inflow and infiltration to prevent wet weather overflows - Habitat Restoration and Remediation Projects - Sturgeon stocking and spawning habitat restoration in the St. Louis River, followed by young-of-the year observations - o Restoration of Tallas Island at the mouth of Knowlton Creek - Piping Plover habitat enhancement, maintenance, monitoring and outreach at Wisconsin Point and Schafer Beach - Clough Island conifer restoration, invasive species control, and aquatic/terrestrial condition assessment - Baseline sampling, surveys, or studies of benthic macroinvertebrates, avian species, aquatic plants, and contaminant extent, magnitude, and bioavailability